 Step 5 - Final Arrangements

-In early to mid July, the Office of Campus Activities and New Student Orientation, along with the Office of Campus Security and Safety, will send mailings to all new students regarding the Orientation Schedule and making arrangements for on-campus parking.
+In early to mid July, the Office of Campus Activities and New Student Orientation will send mailings to all new students regarding the Orientation Schedule.
 The Orientation mailing will include important information regarding New Student Orientation Weekend along with the date and time for the residence hall move-in process.

 We wish you the best of luck as you prepare to begin your college education and move into your home away from home.
 If at any time you have questions or concerns please feel free to contact us in the Office of Residence Life either by phone (570) 208-5856 or email email@example.com.